SigurdHuse/FYS3150/Project4/README.md

 `c++ main.cpp src/system.cpp -I include/ -o main.exe -larmadillo -O2`

 ## How to run main.exe
+If running with parallelization, make sure to specifiy number of cores to be used by running command `export OMP_NUM_THREADS= <number of cores>`
 ## Generate data from report
 Run command
 `./main.exe -a`